2000 and 2002 World Monuments Watch

-The Viipuri Library in Vyborg, Russia, was designed and built by modernist Finnish architect Alvar Aalto between 1927 and 1935.
-At the time of construction the land was held by Finland.
+Viipuri Library in Vyborg, Russia was designed and built by modernist Finnish architect Alvar Aalto between 1927 and 1935.
+At the time of construction, the land was held by Finland.
 However, as a result of shifting borders during WWII, Vyborg became part of Russia.
 Aalto’s library is considered a milestone in the history of modern architecture.
-The building exemplifies features that would later become defining characteristics of Aalto’s modernist work.
-These features include undulating ceilings, a free flowing plan and sectional spaces, the use of lighting and plantings, and the incorporation of wood.
+The building exemplifies features that would later become defining characteristics of Aalto’s modernist work, including undulating ceilings, a free flowing plan and sectional spaces, the use of lighting and plantings, and the incorporation of wood.
 Aalto’s highly reasoned and unique design approach, in conjunction with a new palette of modern buildings materials, led to the blending of spare forms with Aalto’s appreciation of the natural and social conditions of northern Europe at the time.
 The building was designed with an inner rectangular space, similar to a classical cella, enclosed by pared down, undecorated facades.
 The ceilings are a unique feature of the library.
 One ceiling, located in the reading area, is an arrangement of gradually stepped planes pierced by numerous round skylights.
-The ceiling in the library’s public assembly room is distinguished by an undulating textured wood.
+The ceiling in the library’s lecture hall is distinguished by an undulating textured wood.

 Viipuri Library was included on the World Monuments Watch in 2000 and 2002 due to its rapidly deteriorating historic fabric.
 Shifting topographical conditions and a malfunctioning city sewage system had caused water problems in the basement, and the old heating and ventilation mechanisms within the building were problematic.
 The library’s structure was unsound due to exposed, rusty reinforcements and the carbonization of the concrete elements, and the roof, ceilings, floors, and exterior brick were all in need of repairs, yet resources for the building’s restoration were scarce due to an economic crisis in Russia.